-Now more than ever businesses have a wealth of data they can tap into, to assist them in the day to day running of their company or to highlight areas ripe for development to keep them ahead of their competitors.
+Now more than ever, businesses have a wealth of data they can tap into.
+This can assist them in the day to day running of their company or to highlight areas ripe for development.
+It can also keep them ahead of their competitors.

-With this in mind we have partnered up with B2B telemarketing specialists, words Blue Donkey Intelligent Telemarketing, to discuss why good market research is so valuable in shaping an organisation’s success.
-Whether it’s to identify strengths and weaknesses in a business, to better understanding the needs of clients, or as a tool for making decisions around business development, targeting, or differentiating factors, there is no doubt that professional market research can be hugely beneficial to the strategic direction an organisation takes.
+With this in mind, we have partnered up with B2B telemarketing specialists, Blue Donkey, to discuss why good market research is so valuable in shaping an organisation’s success.
+Whether it’s to identify strengths and weaknesses in a business, to better understanding the needs of clients, or as a tool for making decisions around business development, targeting, or differentiating factors.
+There is no doubt that professional market research can be hugely beneficial to the strategic direction an organisation takes.

 Explore new markets and customers

-Understanding existing customers is a fundamental element of successful business.
-Knowing your customer likes and dislikes, and their rationale for choosing your products or services, can be invaluable for enabling new market development initiatives.
+Understanding existing customers is a fundamental element of a successful business.
+Knowing your customer likes and dislikes, and their rationale for choosing your products or services can be invaluable for enabling new market development initiatives.
 Researching your customer base to understand who they are, what they do, how they are similar, how they differ, their demographic, their sector, their spend levels and much much more can help organisations understand who their product or service appeals to most so that it can be specifically targeted at that group.
-Marketers call this ‘heterogeneity’, so finding clients with similar needs and preferences can help them package products in a way and at a price that fits new customers and new markets perfectly.
+Marketers call this ‘heterogeneity’.
+Finding clients with similar needs and preferences can help them package products in a way and at a price that fits new customers and new markets perfectly.

 There are several ways you can approach engaging this segment of a market.
-For example you can look at the channels that resonate with them which may include Facebook, Twitter and LinkedIn that can be used for targeted advertising.
-Alternatively purchasing new and up-to-date data for direct mail or email campaigns may be a far more effective way of reaching your target audience (check out our blog on Email Marketing).
-Once you know the channel and the profile you can become more targeted and as a result more efficient and streamline in your marketing activity which will make your sales team unbelievably happy.
+For example, you can look at the channels that resonate with them.
+This may include Facebook, Twitter and LinkedIn that can be used for targeted advertising.
+Alternatively, purchasing new and up-to-date data for direct mail or email campaigns may be a far more effective way of reaching your target audience.
+Once you know the channel and the profile you can become more targeted.
+As a result, you can be more efficient and streamlined in your marketing activity.
+This will make your sales team unbelievably happy.

 Improve service delivery

-Most markets, whether it’s selling products or a service, have a level of saturation.
-Due to this it is important to really set yourself apart from your competitors to ensure your business thrives.
+Most markets, whether it’s selling products or service, have a level of saturation.
+Due to this, it is important to really set yourself apart from your competitors to ensure your business thrives.

 Probe information that is delivered unwittingly